Agnostic Language Identification and Generation: Agnostic Language Identification

-We will now consider choosing $\rz$ as a uniformly random bit string in $\{0,1\}^\bN$.
-In this case, any finite sample of size $n$ reveals label information about only finitely many $w \in \bN$, and the labels at all other values of $w$ are uniformly random bits.
+We will now consider choosing $\rz$ as a uniformly random bit string in $\{0\} \times \{0,1\}^\bN$.
+In this case, any finite sample of size $n$ reveals label information about only finitely many $w \in \bW$, and the labels at all other values of $w$ are uniformly random bits.
 Thus, any algorithm that guesses some language $L_I$ from the collection incurs constant error at all these unseen values of $w$.
-All that remains is to appropriately specify the base distribution $\cD_\bN$: if for the given rate function $R(n)$, we can specify $\cD_\bN$ to be such that it allocates roughly $R(n)$ mass to blocks of unseen $w$ values, our job would be done.
+The main technical argument that remains is to appropriately specify the base distribution $\cD_\bW$: roughly, for the given rate function $R(n)$, we will specify $\cD_\bW$ to be such that it allocates $R(n)$ mass to appropriately-sized blocks of $w$ values.
 Indeed, the seminal work of \citet{bousquet2021theory} on universal rates in learning gives a construction of such a probability distribution in terms of a pre-specified rate function.
 Adopting their construction into our analysis, together with an instantiation of Fatou's lemma, suffices to complete the argument.

 We now give the formal proof, for which we will require the following technical lemma from \cite{bousquet2021theory}: \begin{lemma}[Lemma 5.12 in \cite{bousquet2021theory}] Let $R:\bN \to (0,1)$ be any rate function satisfying $\lim_{n \to \infty}R(n)=0$.
 There exists a probability distribution $p$ over $\bN$, two increasing sequences of natural numbers $(n_i)_{i \in \bN}$ and $(k_i)_{i \in \bN}$, and a constant $\frac12 \le C \le 1$ such that the following hold for all $i \ge 1$: \begin{enumerate} \item $\sum_{k > k_i}p_k \le \frac{1}{n_i}$. \item $n_ip_{k_i} \le k_i$. \item $p_{k_i}=C\cdot R(n_i) > 0$. \end{enumerate} \end{lemma} We are now ready to prove \Cref{thm:arbitrary-slow-rate-identification}.